mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 #### Allowed Values
 Parameters | Description
 -----------|-------------
-deviceStatus | Allowed values are "Ready", "Busy", "Not Ready", and "Not Registered".<br><br>"Not Registered" denotes that the device does not have a valid certificate issued by the device provider for the device key. certification | Allowed values are "SBI 1.0" or "SBI 2.0" based on level of certification. serviceVersion | Device service version. serialNo | This represents the serial number of the device.
+deviceStatus | Allowed values are "Ready", "Busy", "Not Ready", and "Not Registered".<br><br>"Not Registered" denotes that the device does not have a valid certificate issued by the device provider for the device. certification | Allowed values are "SBI 1.0" or "SBI 2.0" based on level of certification. serviceVersion | Device service version. serialNo | This represents the serial number of the device.
 This value should be the same as printed on the device (Refer [Physical ID](#physical-id)). deviceSubId | Allowed values are 0, 1, 2 or 3.
 The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.
 Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.
 In the case of Finger/Iris it's 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.
 The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap). callbackId | This differs as per the OS.
 In the case of Linux and windows operating systems it is a HTTP URL.
 In the case of android, it is the intent name.
 In IOS, it is the URL scheme.
-The call back URL takes precedence over future request as a base URL.
-(If there are multiple devices supported by the same SBI, connected at the same time, a combination of the port, call backId and the serial number, along with deviceSubId will invoke the right device) digitalId | Digital ID as per the Digital ID definition but it will not be signed. specVersion | Array of supported SBI specification version. purpose | Purpose of the device in the MOSIP ecosystem.
+The call back URL takes precedence over future request as a base URL. digitalId | Digital ID as per the Digital ID definition but it will not be signed. specVersion | Array of supported SBI specification version.
+The array element Zero will always contain the spec version using which the response is created. purpose | Purpose of the device in the MOSIP ecosystem.
 Allowed values are "Auth" or "Registration". error | Relevant errors as defined under the [error section](#error-codes) of this document. error.errorCode | Standardized error code.